 Another way to remain in status in the U.S. is to apply for a "change of status."
 Many H-1B workers apply for a change to F-1 status, so that they may attend universities in the United States.
 Or, if you would qualify for another status such as L-1 (intracompany transferee) or H-4 (family member of an H-1B visa holder), you can apply for a change to one of those.

 In the COVID-19 pandemic era, it might be worth considering a change of status to B-2 visitor to buy some more time to settle your affairs.
-Normally, USCIS would not approve such a change of status, because searching for a job after being terminated is not among the appropriate activities for a visitor visa.
+Normally, USCIS would not approve this, because searching for a job after being terminated is not among the appropriate activities for a visitor visa.
 A pandemic, however, is far from normal.
 If you can document a local stay-at-home order in your area and bad or worsening conditions in your home country, this could be an option to discuss with an immigration lawyer.

 In any case, it's best to apply for the change of status as soon as you can, preferably while you are still working for your H-1B employer.
 If you are unable to demonstrate to USCIS that you were maintaining status, you could be required to leave the U.S. and obtain a new visa.